 Biography Mary Shelley Biography of Mary Shelley # 1797 - 1851 Mary Godwin was born on August 30, 1797 in London to Mary Wollstonecraft (an early feminist writer) and William Godwin (also a writer on social and political issues).
 Mary’s mother died 11 days after giving birth to her, one of the many deaths that were to affect her life.
 Her father’s devastation at the death of his wife may have influenced the many deaths related in Frankenstein.

-1984 George Orwell **George Orwell, aka, Eric Arthur Blair, (1903, - Bengal, India, - 1950, London, England)** English novelist, essayist, and critic, famous for his novels Animal Farm (1945) and Nineteen Eighty-four (1949), the latter a profound anti-utopian novel that examines the dangers of totalitarian rule.
-(Britannica) Orwell attempted a renunciation of his privileged schooling by slumming it in Paris and London, going underground with the miners in northern England and in fighting with the socialists in the Spanish Civil War.
+1984 George Orwell George Orwell # George Orwell, aka, Eric Arthur Blair, (1903, - Bengal, India, - 1950, London, England) English novelist, essayist, and critic, famous for his novels Animal Farm (1945) and Nineteen Eighty-four (1949), the latter a profound anti-utopian novel that examines the dangers of totalitarian rule.
+(Britannica) Laura Beers (Norton) writes that in the nearly seventy-five years since George Orwell’s death, his writing has been appropriated for various ideological ends.

 Joseph Heller #